 You can sit anywhere!
 There are no "assigned seats," and the people of Ware are hospitable in welcoming you.
 If you have a question during the service, feel free to ask someone with a name tag.

 Worship services at Ware Church are open to all; anyone may attend and worship.

 There is never a cost to worship at Ware.
 Contributions to the church are entirely voluntary.
-We pass a collection plate.
-Anyone may contribute as they wish.
+We pass a collection plate, but please do not feel obligated to put anything in.

 There is no dress code at Ware.
 Many parishioners wear what could be described as "business casual" attire.
 You may also see tee-shirts and jeans.
 You'll see a few suits and a few more formal dresses.
 Come as you are most comfortable.

 At Ware Church we have two Sunday morning worship services.
 The central act of worship in the Episcopal Church is the Holy Eucharist, or Holy Communion.
 The liturgy (or format) for both services is found in the Book of Common Prayer (BCP) and in The Hymnal 1982 (hymnal).
 The weekly church bulletin will guide you to necessary sections of the BCP and the hymnal.
 Both books are found in the pews.
 If you are new to worship in the Episcopal Church, the best way to learn the liturgy is to experience it.
 Don’t get frustrated trying to keep up with all that happens your first visit.
 Just be present.
 Allow the Holy Spirit to guide your thoughts and heart.
 It is helpful to sit with someone who is very familiar with the liturgy.
 Ask an usher to introduce you to someone who is willing to guide you through the service.

 Music is an important part of our worship.
 We have an excellent Sanctuary Choir, which welcomes new members who wish to help lead the congregation.